gnsrla12/gnsrla12.github.io/_posts/2017-5-12-About-myself.md

 ## Talks

 - __(June 2018) Gave an invited talk__
-   "InvitedSimulated+Unsupervised learning with adaptive generation and birectional mappings"
+   "Simulated+Unsupervised learning with adaptive generation and birectional mappings"
    @ Institute of Electronics Engineers of Korea, Summer Conference

 ---------------------------------------